 In coaching my clients, those able to challenge their stories often get to write a new script that positively changes their lives.

 It takes willingness to dig in and look at what story is holding them back.

 In so doing, they develop new perspectives on their situations, and if they’ve enough humility and resilience to follow up, their lives and leadership gain momentum and are inspirational.

 In medicine, researchers are still uncovering the power of our mental stories.
 It’s often called the placebo effect and how people experience and manage pain and disease.
-Some believe that the endorphins released affect our pain receptors successfully in some arenas of mental and physical health.
+Some believe that the endorphins released affect our pain receptors successfully in some areas of mental and physical health.
 Suffering can be relieved not only with our beliefs but also by our focus.
-Music, video games and other forms of focused attention are helping people cope without opiates.
+Music, video games, and other forms of focused attention are helping people cope without opiates.

 Beyond the conscious stories we can examine and re-write, we also have stories imprinted deep in our psyche that play out in how we chose to live and relate to life.